sislam99/fmri_state_transition_dynamics/README.md

     - Function `permuted_ND(N, observable_results, distance)` performs the permutation test.
 It produces the ND values of the permuted results and p-values of the permutation test for five observables.

-# Sample dataset
+# Sample data
 We provide four dummy data files named `sample_data_participant1_session1.csv`, `sample_data_participant1_session2.csv`, `sample_data_participant2_session1.csv` and `sample_data_participant2_session2.csv` each of which contains 8 ROIs and 1000 time points.
-First need to read these data files and convert them as numpy array and then you can do analyze the state-dynamics (see [example notebook](https://github.com/sislam99/fmri_state_transition_dynamics/blob/main/example.ipynb) ).
-To conduct the analysis with different data sets, one needs to replace the data files.
+You first nee to read these data files and convert them to numpy array before running any of the analysis above (see [example notebook](https://github.com/sislam99/fmri_state_transition_dynamics/blob/main/example.ipynb)).

 # Example notebook
-In the [example notebook](https://github.com/sislam99/fmri_state_transition_dynamics/blob/main/example.ipynb), we demonstrated the state-transition dynamics analysis using dummy data.
-We also showed the the test-retest reliability.
+In the [example notebook](https://github.com/sislam99/fmri_state_transition_dynamics/blob/main/example.ipynb), we demonstrate the state-transition dynamics analysis using dummy data.
+We also included the test-retest reliability analysis.